 Step 2: Identify which tests to include in calculations.
-PPR examinations which are necessary for the category(ies) necessary for the certificate(s) under which an individual is serving an internship and tests necessary for the category(ies) identified by the EPP on the finisher records list in ECOS are included.
+PPR examinations recommended by the EPP are included [which are necessary for the category(ies) necessary for the certificate(s) under which an individual is serving an internship and tests necessary for the category(ies) identified by the EPP on the finisher records list in ECOS are included].
 Tests which were part of a pilot program when they were approved by the EPP and completed by the candidate are excluded.

-Step 3: Retrieve PPR exam results for candidates identified in Step 1 for their category(ies) identified in Step 2.
+Step 3: Retrieve PPR exam results for candidates identified in Step 1 for the examinations [their category(ies)] identified in Step 2.